maths/moodle-qbank_gitsync/doc/deletefrommoodle.md

-# Deleting orphaned questions fromo Moodle
+# Deleting orphaned questions from Moodle

 ## Prerequisites
 - Set up the [webserver](webservicesetup.md) on the Moodle instance.